merihcavdar/merihcavdar/README.md

-- 👋 Hi, I’m @merihcavdar
+- 👋 Hi, I’m merih
 - 👀 I can summarize myself as a dedicated self-learner.
-I got C1 certificates in English, German and French languages.
-- 👀 I can spot the missing subjects to improve myself as a software engineer and I always need to learn something new.
-I enjoy taking courses from various sources.
-Especially from Udemy and Linkedin-Learning platforms.
 - 👀 I’m experienced in Flutter & Dart language and all the related technologies such as:
 - ✨ Version Control Systems: Git, GitLab, GitHub
 - ✨ Databases: SQL, MySQL, SQLite, MongoDB